robjg/dido/dido-examples/src/docs/docs/DIDO-CSV.md

 the header of the CSV file, and a partial schema applied which only overrides the type of specified columns leaving the rest as String.
 We also see an Example of writing a CSV including a header line.

+### With Schemas

+If a schema is provided, and the CSV has a header, the schema field names are used to match the columns.
+If there is no header, then the schema indices are used to pick the columns.
+{@oddjob.java.file src/test/java/dido/examples/CsvSchemaExampleTest.java#usingIndicesIn}
+Indices are not used when writing data.
+Just the order of the fields in the schema is important.
+{@oddjob.java.file src/test/java/dido/examples/CsvSchemaExampleTest.java#usingIndicesOut}
+Adding blank columns can be achieved by using a Transformer.
+{@oddjob.java.file src/test/java/dido/examples/CsvSchemaExampleTest.java#blankColumns}

 ### Custom Formats